 In 2001, the Minnesota Departments of Public Safety and Transportation collaborated on a conference called Toward Zero Deaths.
 The most significant results of that conference were an improved understanding between the two agencies of the shared roles we play in decreasing deaths and severe injuries and a desire to work together more closely.
 We came to the realization that we share the same goals for traffic safety and we will reach those goals more certainly and quickly if we work closely together.
 Soon thereafter, the Minnesota Department of Health was added as a full partner.
-The Toward Zero Deaths (TZD) partners are collaborating on a number of projects - including the County Highway Safety Plans - and routinely sharing information.
+Since 2003, the Toward Zero Deaths (TZD) partners have been collaborating on a number of projects and routinely meeting and sharing information.
 A Comprehensive Highway Safety Plan was written in 2006; in 2007 that plan was updated into the MN/DOT Strategic Highway Safety Plan (SHSP).
 OTS primary goals and strategies have been largely incorporated into the SHSP.
 An update to the SHSP began under MnDOT's leadership in 2013 and is scheduled for completion in 2014.
 MnDOT has sought participation in the update by a wide variety of stakeholders and interested persons.

 In 2010 the TZD leadership team developed a strategic direction one pager with a mission, a vision, and three different goals and strategies to use to obtain them.
 Elements of the TZD Strategic Direction are addressed in appropriate sections that follow.
-Naturally, the 2014 Minnesota Highway Safety Performance Plan (HSPP) and the OTS office's work, concentrate on solutions to poor driver behaviors and decisions.
+Naturally, the 2015 Minnesota Highway Safety Performance Plan (HSP) and the OTS office's work, concentrate on solutions to poor driver behaviors and decisions.
 However, the OTS does have an increasingly system-wide understanding of traffic safety problems.

 The TZD is an umbrella program, under which everyone working on traffic safety can join together.
 The TZD sponsoring partners (the Departments of Public Safety, Health, and Transportation) and the TZD program have received two international awards.
+Current TZD program goals include fewer than 300 deaths and 850 serious injuries by 2020.